 While rooted in African tradition, the Bernard Woma Ensemble bridges Western orchestral music with the music and dance of West Africa.
-The ensemble’s combination of the gyil African xylophone and other African percussion with Western orchestral instruments takes their unique music beyond its traditional context and into a global musical landscape.
+The ensemble’s combination of the gyil (West African xylophone) and other African percussion with Western orchestral instruments takes their unique music beyond its traditional context and into a global musical landscape.
 The group is a touring ensemble that features innovative new compositions for the gyil, as well as traditional West African repertoire.

-Led by the Ghanaian composer and percussion virtuoso Bernard Woma, the ensemble is equally at home playing alongside a full orchestra, performing in an intimate concert venue, or taking part in a large festival.
-In the Bernard Woma Ensemble, Mr. Woma is joined by his musical protégés Mark Stone and Kofi Ameyaw and at times guest dancers from Ghana.
-The group has been featured in concert venues and universities throughout the United States including a sold-out performance at Lincoln Center with the New York Philharmonic Orchestra.
-The Bernard Woma Ensemble can be heard on the Jumbie Records recording "Bernard Woma in Concert."
-The Ensemble is represented by Sciolino Artist Management.
+Led by the Ghanaian composer and percussion virtuoso Bernard Woma, the ensemble is equally at home playing alongside a full orchestra, performing in an intimate concert venue, or taking part in large music festivals.
+In the Bernard Woma Ensemble, Mr. Woma is joined by American multi-percussionist Prof. Mark Stone as well as master Ghanaian musicians from Bernard’s Dagara Music Center.
+The group has been featured in concert venues and universities throughout North America, Europe, and Africa.
+The Bernard Woma Ensemble can be heard on the Jumbie Records recording Bernard Woma in Concert.

-In 2008, The Bernard Woma Ensemble performed the world premier of "Gyil Jumbie Concerto", the first-ever concerto for gyil and orchestra.
-In 2009, they again performed this genre-bending work with the Minnesota Orchestra as part of their "Percussion Spectacular” Young People’s Concerts.
-The group’s thrilling combinations of classical and African musical traditions have been met with great excitement.
-Jim Bartsch, Director of Education for the Minnesota Orchestra wrote, “Mr. Woma’s presentations at the concert as well as in schools were met with incredible enthusiasm from everyone.”
-A Carnegie Hall performance of Mr. Woma’s music was described as “rhythmically vital” by the New York Times.
-The Ensemble continues to break new ground in the orchestral world and was commissioned by the Albany Symphony Orchestra in 2011 to compose and perform a second concerto for gyil and orchestra.
-Writing for the Times Union, Priscilla McLean described the premiere of Gyil Yeru Concerto as, “The tour-de-force of the evening, a dynamic, exciting concerto....So successful was this that amid a standing ovation, the Woma ensemble played an encore, to loud acclaim”.
-This year the Bernard Woma Ensemble will perform these works with the Philadelphia Orchestra and the Berliner Symphoniker.
+In 2008, The Bernard Woma Ensemble performed the world premiere of Gyil Jumbie Concerto, the first-ever concerto for gyil and orchestra.
+They performed this genre-bending work again in 2009 with the Minnesota Orchestra as part of its “Percussion Spectacular” Young People’s Concerts.
+The group’s thrilling combinations of Western and African musical traditions have been met with great excitement.
+Jim Bartsch, director of education for the Minnesota Orchestra, wrote, “Mr. Woma’s presentations at the concert as well as in schools were met with incredible enthusiasm from everyone.”
+A Carnegie Hall performance of Mr. Woma’s music was described as “rhythmically vital” by The New York Times and the group also presented a sold-out performance at Lincoln Center with the New York Philharmonic.